danknights/mice5035/tutorials/01_preprocessing/README.md

 # /home/knightsd/public/imp-16s-shallow/
 time python3 /home/knightsd/public/shi7/shi7.py -i /home/knightsd/public/imp/16s-shallow/ -o 16s-output

+# Unfortunately there are some extra characters (".fa") in the sample IDs in this file
+# We can remove them manually later but it's easiest to clean them out of the seqs file now
+# Note: this uses the bash command sed, to replace .fa_ with _ in every line.
+sed -i -e 's/.fa_/_/' 16s-output/combined_seqs.fna

 # print top 10 lines of output FASTA (.fna) file
 # inspect combined_seqs file (cut -c 1-100 cuts out the first 100 characters of each line)
 head 16s-output/combined_seqs.fna | cut -c 1-100